lx-0/nestjs-playground/nestjs-mongoose/README.md

 Model service `AnimalModelService` returns lean objects only to ensure no magic mongoose document methods and properties are present - e.g. when copying the returned mongoose Document via `Object.assign()` or spreading it into another object, see [Common issues with mongoose.Document](#common-issues-with-mongoosedocument).

+Uses custom types to reflect `Populated` and `PopulatedDefault` variants of base entity.
+Default population paths are defined in the entity's model service.

 ## Common issues with mongoose.Document

 While using mongoose.Document: